denten-books/plain-text/1-chapter.md

 book of what he later calls the language game---or at lest to suggest that such a rulebook might exist.
 Much has been written on this aspect of Wittgenstein's thought and its relation to Bertrand Russel's symbolic logic.
-In the context of our conversation, Wittgenstein's "middle period" (between his *Tractatus* and *Philosophical Investigations*) is important for its direct influence on Turing's model of computation.
+In the context of our conversation, Wittgenstein's "middle period" is important for its direct influence on Turing's model of computation.

 Several prominent characteristics pass from Wittgenstein's reading machines to Turing's universals.
 First, the symbolic machine emerges from the metaphor-like